← Back to 後漢書

 [] []

 Why issue a blanket waiver that only widens the door to favor-seeking?
 The court favorites took offense, and Fan was sent out as governor of Yuzhang.
 Stern and aloof, he refused casual visitors, and locals learned to respect his distance.
 [2] When the capital recalled him as Prefect of the Masters of Writing, not one well-wisher escorted him past the city moat.
-Note [1] The *Book of Documents* promises that rulers who nurture their people as infants will pacify them.
+Note [1] The Book of Documents says, "If you protect the infants in arms, the people will be well governed."

 13